orf/xcat/README.md

 XCat is built to exploit boolean XPath injections (Where only one bit of data can be extracted in one request) and it requires you to manually identify the exploit first, this does not do that for you.

+You can install xcat using pip: `pip install xcat`

 Features
 --------
 * Exploits both GET and POST attacks